freezy/xbmc-jsonrpclib-android-legacy/README.md

 * Obivously, the [Android framework](http://developer.android.com/sdk/index.html) is needed.
 * As serializer, Jackson is used, which can be obtained [here](http://jackson.codehaus.org/).

+All dependencies should be in the Eclipse project that is included in the repository.

 Integration
 -----------